-STUDENTS
+STUDENTS.

+.
 AGE AND QUALIFICATIONS OF APPLICANTS.

-Applicants must be at least 14 years of age; must furnish evidence of good moral character and physical development; must be able to read and write ordinary English intelligently, and must be familiar with simple arithmetic, including the practical rules of the same, through fractions, and have a fair knowledge of geography and State history.
+Applicants must be at least fourteen years of age; must furnish evidence of good moral character and physical development; must understand the forms and laws of their own language fairly well, and must be familiar with Arithmetic, including the practical rules of the same, through fractions, and have a fair knowledge of geography and State history.